makmoud98/Logs-Analysis-Tool/README.md

 - run the program
 `python2.7 tool.py`
 # Views
-For the code used to create the SQL views, see newsviews.sql
+For the SQL statements used to create the SQL views, see newsviews.sql

 # Expected output
 `What are the most popular three articles of all time?`